A cluttered bedroom is such an energy leak.

 3. Hide Your Stuff Under the Bed (Without Making It Feel Messy)

 The space under your bed either works for you or turns into a black hole for mystery items.
-With the right containers, it can hold a surprising amount of off season clothes, spare bedding, and shoes.
+But, with the right containers, it can hold a surprising amount of off season clothes, spare bedding, and shoes.

-In a small bedroom that still needs to feel cozy at night, smart under bed storage can keep the floor clear so the room feels more like a calm retreat instead of a storage zone.
+If you want your small bedroom to still feel cozy, smart under bed storage can keep the floor clear so the room feels more like a retreat than a storage zone.

-The foam mattress keeps the bed comfortable and still usually gives you generous clearance for storage underneath.
+The foam mattress always keeps the bed comfortable and still usually gives you generous clearance for storage underneath (I love it!).

 Shop This Setup